CrunchyData/crunchy-katacoda/postgis/load_data/02-srid.md

 you'll use the spatial reference identifier (SRID) to assign the reference system.
 Each SRS in `spatial_ref_sys` has a unique SRID.

-You may have seen that `spatial_ref_sys` also has an `auth_srid` column.
-`srid` and `auth_srid` will usually have the same value - it will only differ if you add new custom SRS to the table.
+You may have seen that `spatial_ref_sys` also has an `auth_srid` column. `srid` is an SRS's unique identifier in PostGIS, whereas `auth_srid` is the ID given by the Authority stored in the `auth_name` column.
+EPSG is one such authority -- we'll get to that in a second.
+The vast majority of SRS's that come with `spatial_ref_sys` by default will have the same `srid` and `auth_srid`.

 ### How do we know what SRID to use?

-An organization called European Petroleum Survey Group put together a [database of coordinate systems](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) and gave each system a unique number, known as an EPSG code.
+An organization called European Petroleum Survey Group (EPSG) put together a [database of coordinate systems](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) and gave each system a unique number, known as an EPSG code.
 Most GIS software (PostGIS, QGIS, ArcGIS, etc) will understand the EPSG code to define the coordinate system.

 You might be able to confirm the SRID by examining the contents of your data file/s: for example, the `.prj` file if you have a shapefile.
 Let's give it a